NusretSalli/dtu_mlops_project/reports/README.md

 ![alt text](cloud_build_17jan.png)

 It is clear that several builds have been run, some of them failing and some of them actually succeeding.
+The builds include training and first version of the backend and frontend (i.e. the application).

 ### Question 22